Cole Miller: Ultimate Fighting Championship

 Miller made his official UFC debut at The Ultimate Fighter 5 Finale, defeating Andy Wang via TKO at 1:10 of the 1st round.

 He then went on to defeat Leonard Garcia at UFC: Fight Night 11.
 His winning streak came to a halt when he lost to Jeremy Stephens at UFC: Fight Night 12 by TKO in the 2nd round.

-On July 5, 2008, at UFC 86, Cole submitted Brazilian jiu jitsu black belt and 6-time Brazilian State champion, Jorge Gurgel, with a triangle choke in the 3rd round.
+On July 5, 2008, at UFC 86, Cole submitted Brazilian jiu-jitsu black belt and 6-time Brazilian State champion, Jorge Gurgel, with a triangle choke in the 3rd round.
 Cole was a purple belt in Brazilian Jiu-Jitsu at the time.
 He later said that it was the biggest win of his career.
 He was awarded Submission of the Night.

 Cole Miller went on to defeat Junie Browning on April 1, 2009, at UFC Fight Night: Condit vs. Kampmann, finishing the fight early in the first round.
 After Browning was caught by a right hook from Miller, he shot in for a takedown.
 Miller stuffed it, and locked in a guillotine choke on Browning.
 Immediately after Miller got the win, he leaned down and yelled in Browning's face, "Who's overrated now?!"

-Miller next fought Ultimate Fighter 8 winner Efrain Escudero at UFC 103, losing via first-round KO.
+Miller next fought Ultimate Fighter 8 winner Efraín Escudero at UFC 103, losing via first-round KO.

 Miller submitted Dan Lauzon on January 2, 2010, at UFC 108 using a kimura with an inverted triangle hold in round one.
 He was once again awarded Submission of the Night honors.

 Miller was expected to face Andre Winner on March 31, 2010, at UFC Fight Night 21, but an injury to Miller forced him from the card.
 He was replaced by Rafaello Oliveira.

 Miller submitted The Ultimate Fighter 9 winner, Ross Pearson, via second round rear-naked choke on September 15, 2010, at UFC Fight Night 22.
 Coming into his fight with Pearson, many suggested that Miller would look for a takedown due to Pearson's superior striking.
 However, Miller outstruck Pearson in the second round, rocked him with a left hook, and hopped onto his back to sink in the fight ending rear naked choke.
 Miller won his second straight Submission of the Night honors.

 Miller was expected to face Matt Wiman on January 1, 2011, at UFC 125, but the bout eventually took place on January 22, 2011, at UFC Fight Night 23.
 Miller was dominated by Wiman, resulting in a unanimous decision defeat.